abhishekarya1/Hash-Define-myNotes/content/java/more-oop.md

 ```

 ### Inheritance
 - Enums can't be `extend`ed or inherited.
 We also can't create an Enum object with `new`.
+Since they already extend `java.lang.Enum` class.
 - Enums can `implement` interfaces and they have to define abstract methods of those interfaces.

 ## Sealed Class (Java 17)